uber/tchannel/node/docs/as-thrift.md

     is an object with three fields; `ok`, `head` and `body`.
  - `response.ok` is the `ok` field from the call response.
  - `response.head` is an object with string key value pairs that is parsed from arg2
- - `response.body` is an an object or error that we parsed from a thrift struct.
-If the response is ok then its a struct; if the response is not ok then it's an error object.
+ - `response.body` is an object or error that we parsed from a thrift struct.
+If the response is ok then it's a struct; if the response is not ok then it's an error object.

 ### `tchannelThrift.register(tchannel, arg1, ctx, handlerFn)`